A Distributed Iterative Tikhonov Method for Networked Monotone Aggregative Hierarchical Stochastic Games: Introduction

-{It is worth noting that \cite{kannan12distributed,scutari2012monotone,krilavsevic2021extremum,koshal13regularized,cui2022stochastic,yousefian17smooth,kannan2019optimal} required that players can have access to the rival strategies, while \cite{belgioioso2021semi} assumed that the aggregate is communicated to all players by a central coordinator.
-In addition, \cite{cui2021relaxed,yi2018distributed,franci2020distributed} required that each player updates its strategy with its rival strategies while updating the dual variables based on the consensus protocol.
-Though \cite{bianchi2022nash} designed a fully distributed algorithm, it requires each player keep an estimate of all other players' strategies, which however is not communication-efficient.
-Our previous conference version \cite{lei2020distributed} considered a special class of aggregative games in the deterministic regime and designed a Tikhonov regularization-bsed distributed computation method, where each player merely need to estimate aggregate and exchanges its aggregate estimate with neighbors over a communication network. } A compact summary of prior results is provided in Table ~\ref{TAB-lit}. \usv{Our present work is motivated by the following gap.}
+It is worth noting that the results in \cite{kannan12distributed,scutari2012monotone,krilavsevic2021extremum,koshal13regularized,cui2022stochastic,yousefian17smooth,kannan2019optimal} required that players can have access to the rival strategies, while \cite{belgioioso2021semi} assumed that the aggregate is communicated to all players by a central coordinator.
+In addition, the findings in \cite{cui2021relaxed,yi2018distributed,franci2020distributed} required that each player updates its strategy with its rival strategies while updating the dual variables based on the consensus protocol.
+Though the algorithm in~\cite{bianchi2022nash} is fully distributed, it requires each player keep an estimate of all other players' strategies, which however is not communication-efficient.
+Our previous conference version~\cite{lei2020distributed} considered a special class of aggregative games in the deterministic regime and designed a Tikhonov regularization-bsed distributed computation method, where each player merely need to estimate aggregate and exchanges its aggregate estimate with neighbors over a communication network.
+A compact summary of prior results is provided in Table \ref{TAB-lit}.
+Our present work is motivated by the following gap.